CANADA FX DEBT-C$ extends gains, helped by China trade data

 strategist at OANDA in Toronto.

-"The Canadian dollar is really stuck in a four or five cent
+"The Canadian dollar is really stuck in a 4 or 5 cent

 contained range."